esplito/kotlin-spring-boot-api-example/README.md

 I have checklist of things that I want to try.
 See below.

-- [ ] Create a RESTful web service with H2 Database
+- [x] Create a RESTful web service with H2 Database
-- [ ] Add endpoint for CREATE
+- [x] Add endpoint for CREATE
-- [ ] Add endpoint for READ
+- [x] Add endpoint for READ (fetch all or by id)
 - [ ] Add endpoint for UPDATE
 - [ ] Add endpoint for DELETE
+- [ ] Add error handling with a common error response model
 - [ ] Generate Swagger with OpenAPI
 - [ ] Add unit testing
 - [ ] Add integration testing